oracle/graal/docs/reference-manual/embedding/embed-languages.md

 </dependencies>
 ```

-The extension rule for `truffle-enterprise` is unnecessary if you only use community dependencies.
+The exclusion rule for `truffle-enterprise` is unnecessary if you only use `-community` dependencies.
-Since truffle-enterprise is excluded, the fallback engine does not support advanced extensions like sandbox limits or polyglot isolates.
+Since `truffle-enterprise` is excluded, the fallback engine does not support advanced extensions like sandbox limits or polyglot isolates.
 It may be useful to double-check with `mvn dependency:tree` that the two dependencies are not included elsewhere.

 If the runtime was excluded successfully, you should see the following log message: